Samsung Galaxy Note 9 review

 - PowerPoint: back and forth through presentation slides

-Samsung put a software development kit (SDK) out there for non-core third-party apps to take advantage of this shortcut tool, so you'll see more customizable as long as app developers support the functionality.
+Samsung put a software development kit (SDK) out there for non-core third-party apps to take advantage of this shortcut tool, so you'll see more customization as long as app developers support the functionality.

 The S Pen does need to be charged, but it requires only 40 seconds of charge time for 30 minutes of standby battery life or 200 button clicks, according to our testing.

-There's also a helpful S Pen battery indicator in the notification shade at the top, so you won't be kept guessing how much power you have left.
-And we found the that keeping the S Pen topped up was much easier than charging the iPad's Apple Pencil.
+There's also a helpful S Pen battery indicator in the notification shade at the top of the display, so you won't be kept guessing as to how much power you have left.
+And we found that keeping the S Pen topped up was much easier than charging the iPad's Apple Pencil.

-Simply embedding the S Pen inside the phone charges it, and when it’s not in use, that’s where you typically put it.
-The Apple Pencil has nowhere to hide, and walking around with in the Lighting port is rather dangerous.
-Samsung’s years of stylus-making experience is obvious here.
+Simply embedding the S Pen inside the phone charges it, and when it’s not in use that’s where you typically put it.
+The Apple Pencil has nowhere to hide, and walking around with it in the Lighting port is rather dangerous.
+Samsung’s years of stylus-making experience are obvious here.

 All colors support the same Air Command functionality.
 You can draw, jot down notes, annotate screenshots, translate foreign text, and send Live Messages (last year's S Pen gimmick), and you can do these actions whether or not the S Pen is charged.

-Samsung says the Bluetooth functionality allows for the evolution of the S Pen, but we can’t help but notice another contrast.
+Samsung says the Bluetooth functionality allows for the evolution of the S Pen, but we can’t help wondering if all of this evolution is strictly necessary in this phone.

 Shortcuts like snapping selfies remotely can ‘unlock a whole different level of photography’, according to Samsung, and while that sounds useful for dramatic selfies (the example given is laying tired on the couch and taking a hands-free photo), the business-class Note 9 may not be the right audience for that.

-Note: Update: We have finalized our Note 9 review, gave it a score, and added a whole page dedicated to camera photos (with comparison shots using other top phone cameras).